Central Michigan University Athletics

 - Grace Christian/2009; Davenport/2009

-Northern Michigan native and former Ferris State assistant Jimmy Booth reunites with Andy Bronkema at Central Michigan as its Director of Men’s Basketball Operations.
+Northern Michigan native and former Ferris State assistant Jimmy Booth enters his second year as Central Michigan’s Director of Men’s Basketball Operations on Andy Bronkema’s staff.

 “Our relationship goes back to our playing days when we competed against each other in college.
 And our coaching circle and ties are inner woven in so many ways, including coaching with my brother Luke and with former Bulldog assistant Dave Schlump.”